feliixx/mgodatagen/README.md

 ## installation

-Download the binary from [release page](https://github.com/feliixx/mgodatagen/releases)
+Download the binary from the [release page](https://github.com/feliixx/mgodatagen/releases)

 or